Inzhenerka/docs.getdbt.tech/website/blog/2025-06-06-the-new-dbt-vscode-extension.md

 ## The new era of dbt development

-With the acquisition of SDF Labs and a renewed focus on developer experience, dbt Labs announced their new engine, so goodbye dbt Core, and enter the dbt Fusion engine.
-This engine was built from zero with Rust, and this is now the intelligent engine that will power up dbt no matter where you run it.
-There are different ways you can use the Fusion engine, and the best one is with the also announced VSCode Extension.
+With the acquisition of SDF Labs and a renewed focus on developer experience, dbt Labs announced its new engine, Fusion.
+This engine was built from zero with Rust, and this is now the intelligent engine that will power up dbt, no matter where you run it.
+There are different ways you can use the Fusion engine, and the best one is with the also announced VS Code extension.

 The Fusion engine with the VS Code extension is how folks will want to develop with dbt moving forward.
 I can say this feels like the experience we’ve all been waiting for.

 After using it, it’s hard to imagine going back.
 Working with dbt in VS Code without this extension just doesn’t make sense anymore.

 It comes with a lot of features to streamline your work and make you more efficient by developing faster and spending less.
-But let me tell you my favorite ones:
+But let me tell you about my favorites:

 ### Catch SQL Errors in Real Time

-There was no question what I was picking first .
+There was no question what I was picking first.
 No more waiting for your platform to debug your code for you.
 If you miswrite the name of a column, or CTE, or if you don't remember how to use a function, and pass wrong parameters, you catch those errors before you run anything.

-This is because dbt doesn't treat SQL code as just a string anymore; it really understands it.
+This is because Fusion doesn't treat SQL code as just a string anymore; it really understands it.
 It also shows you some helpful information about the error.

 <Lightbox src="/img/blog/2025-06-06-the-new-dbt-vscode-extension/vs_code_extension_function_error.png" title="Showing function errors." />

 <Lightbox src="/img/blog/2025-06-06-the-new-dbt-vscode-extension/vs_code_extension_column_error.png" title="Showing column name errors." />

-This is the greatest improvement of this engine, imho.
+This is the greatest improvement of this engine, IMHO.

 ### Model and Column Lineage

-The second-best feature is the lineage view.
-If you were a dbt Cloud, you would feel at home.
-And if you were using dbt core, finally, no more generating dbt docs to visualize lineage.
+My next favorite feature is the lineage view.
+If you were a <Constant name="cloud" /> platform user, you would feel at home.
+And if you were using dbt Core, finally, no more generating `dbt docs` to visualize lineage.

 Now there's a tab lineage tab that shows your project’s lineage directly in VS Code.
 It’s interactive and live.
 You can use the lenses feature, that's pretty cool to have a good visualization of your project by different attributes like resource_type, or materialization.